 “Why?
 I’m not pregnant.”
 Ginny snorted.
 “Don’t get me wrong, I love the little guy, but I don’t need practice.”

-“Sis, You’re getting married in four months.
-Which means in five you will be pregnant.”
+“Sis, You’re getting married in five months.
+Which means in six you will be pregnant.”

 “Charlie don’t be gross!”
 Ginny made a face at her brother.